umutdundar99/sentiment-analysis/README.md

 Sentiment Analysis library that trains GPT2 and NanoGPT transformer-based models on the dataset, including text conversations about customer sentiment with the customer service agent.

-:information_source: To see explanatory data analysis, please [Go to Data Analysis](##data-analysis).
-Necessarcy comments are done at the end of the notebook.
+ℹ️ To see explanatory data analysis, please go to [Data Analysis](#data-analysis).
+The necessary comments on the data are provided at the end of the notebook.
-:information_source: The test dataset evaluation is done just after the training
+ℹ️ The test dataset evaluation is done just after the training

 ## Installation